madschristensen99/dreamScroll/README.md

 # DreamScroll

-An AI-powered movie generation tool that creates short-form vertical videos with synchronized audio for mobile platforms.
+An AI-powered movie generation tool that creates short-form vertical videos with synchronized audio for mobile platforms and can automatically publish to YouTube Shorts with polls.

 ## Features